romaninsh/dorm/docs/src/10-references.md

 SELECT COUNT(*) FROM order WHERE (product_id IN (SELECT id FROM product WHERE (calories < 100)));
 ```

-In DORM relationship traversal is always converting one "set" into another "set".
+In Vantage relationship traversal is always converting one "set" into another "set".

 In fact - if you want to calculate how many clients have placed orders for
 Low Calory Products, you can do it like this: